Warning: May Cause Severe Sunburns, Sand in Uncomfortable Places, and an Uncontrollable Urge to Shout ‘Cowabunga!’

 5. Bill’s Bay, Coral Bay

-Bill’s Bay is a huge, sweeping bay protected by the Ningaloo Reef Marine Park making it a snorkeling and swimming paradise.
+Bill’s Bay is a huge, sweeping bay protected by the Ningaloo Reef Marine Park making it a snorkling and swimming paradise.
 The water is crystal clear turquoise blue and large fish, and turtles swim around your ankles in the shallows.
 Don’t worry about fins just let the current take you from the point back to shore over the coral.

 A short boat ride from shore will take you to swim with the gentle giants of the sea – manta rays and whale sharks.